Sunil-Pradhan/javascript-cheatsheet/README.md

 Where,

-- value - It is the current value of array index and it's a variable so that you can name it anything like value, name or other.It is mandatory.
+- value - It is the current value of array index and it's a variable so that you can name it anything like value, name or other.
+It is mandatory.
-- index - Array's index number.Here also you can give any other name index, i or any other.It is not mandatory.
+- index - Array's index number.
+Here also you can give any other name index, i or any other.
+It is not mandatory.
 - arr - The array object the current element belongs to.
 It is not mandatory.

 Example: